Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 [Alfresco web components](https://www.alfresco.com/abn/adf/docs/core/components/info-drawer-tab.component/){:target="_blank"}
 that can be used to build a content management web application and/or a process management web application.

-There are a number of web components that you can use to integrate your web application with Alfresco Content Services (ACS).
+There are a number of web components that you can use to integrate your web application with Content Services (ACS).
 Here are some of these components:

 * **Folder Hierarchy Breadcrumbs** - display a breadcrumb with clickable folder path